ethereum/go-ethereum/docs/fundamentals/command-line-options.md

-   dumpconfig             Export configuration values in a TOML format dumpgenesis            Dumps genesis block JSON configuration to stdout export                 Export blockchain into file export-preimages       Export the preimage database into an RLP stream import                 Import a blockchain file import-preimages       Import the preimage database from an RLP stream init                   Bootstrap and initialize a new genesis block js                     (DEPRECATED) Execute the specified JavaScript files
+   dumpconfig             Export configuration values in a TOML format dumpgenesis            Dumps genesis block JSON configuration to stdout export                 Export blockchain into file export-history         Export blockchain history to Era archives import                 Import a blockchain file import-history         Import an Era archive import-preimages       Import the preimage database from an RLP stream init                   Bootstrap and initialize a new genesis block js                     (DEPRECATED) Execute the specified JavaScript files